lyteword/chspurgeon-tod/volume-7/psalm-141.md

 **Verse 2.** *My hands.* Spreading forth our hands in believing and fervent prayer is the only way of grasping mercy.— *F. E., in "The Saints of Ebenezer,"* 1667.

-**Verse 2.** In the gorgeous ceremonial worship of the Hebrews, none of the senses were excluded from taking part in the service...The sense of smell occupied, perhaps, the most prominent place; for the acceptance of the worship was always indicated by a symbol borrowed from this sense: "The Lord smelled a sweet savour."
+**Verse 2.** In the gorgeous ceremonial worship of the Hebrews, none of the senses were excluded from taking part in the service...
+The sense of smell occupied, perhaps, the most prominent place; for the acceptance of the worship was always indicated by a symbol borrowed from this sense: "The Lord smelled a sweet savour."
 The prayer of the people ascended as incense, and the lifting up of their hands as the evening sacrifice.
 The offering of incense formed the essential part of the religious service.
 The altar of incense occupied one of the most conspicuous and honoured positions in the tabernacle and temple...
 On this altar a censer full of incense poured forth its fragrant clouds every morning and evening; and yearly, as the day of atonement came round, when the high priest entered the holy of holies, he filled a censer with live coals from the sacred fire on the altar of burnt offerings, and bore it into the sanctuary, where lie threw upon the burning coals the "sweet incense beaten small", which he had brought in his hand.
 Without this smoking censer lie was forbidden, on pain of death, to enter into the awful shrine of Jehovah.
 Notwithstanding the washing of his flesh, and the linen garments with which he was clothed, tie dare not enter the holiest of all with the blood of atonement, unless he could personally shelter himself under a cloud of incense.

 It has been supposed by some writers that incense was invented for the purpose of concealing or neutralizing the noxious effluvia caused by the number of beasts slaughtered every day in the sanctuary.
 Other writers have attached a mystical import to it, and believed that it was a symbol of the breath of the world arising in praise to the Creator, the four ingredients of which it was composed representing the four elements.
 While a third class, looking upon the tabernacle as the palace of God, the theocratic King of Israel, and the ark of the covenant as his throne, regarded the incense as merely corresponding to the perfume so lavishly employed about the person and appointments of an Oriental monarch.
 It may doubtless have been intended primarily to serve these purposes and convey these meanings, but it derived its chief importance in connection with the ceremonial observances of the Mosaic ritual from the fact of its being the great symbol of prayer.
 It was offered at the time when the people were in the posture and act of devotion; and their prayers were supposed to be presented to God by the priest, and to ascend to him in the smoke and odour of that fragrant offering.
 Scripture is full of allusions to it, understood in this beautiful symbolical sense.
 Acceptable, prevailing prayer was a sweet smelling savour to the Lord; and prayer that was unlawful, or hypocritical, or unprofitable, was rejected with disgust by the organ of smell.